 I don’t think I’ve ever used plums in a recipe, which is why I decided to step outside my little box and use them and make a Plum Torte!
 The sweet with the tartness from the plum skin made it perfectly delicious.
 And served over vanilla ice cream? oh.my.cow.

 I found this recipe in a magazine somewhere a long time ago and ripped out the page.
 I cut it down to fit in my little binder so I can’t see what magazine but I know I’ve had it for several years.
 I was going through things in my room and viola!
 I found it!
-Not only is this the first time I’ve ever cooked or baked with plums, it’s the first time I’ve used a springform pan. *GASP* I know right!
+Not only is this the first time I’ve ever cooked or baked with plums, but it’s also the first time I’ve used a springform pan. *GASP* I know right!
 It’s the coolest pan ever!

 Plums – Skin is sour but they’re sweet inside.
 The hardest part about this recipe, is halving the plums.
 Plums are super sweet when they’re soft, however, it’s harder to halve them when they’re that soft.
 I tried to find a medium and our Walmart had a great selection.
 I bought 12 plums to halve for this recipe.
 The rest of the recipe is super super simple!
 It really only takes less than 10 minutes to prepare.
 The rest is baking time.